 - The service credentials copied from the Service credentials page of the service console (not the Streams console).
 Credentials are provided in JSON format.
-They contain such as the API key and secret, as well as connection information for the service. - A JSON object (dict) created from the service credentials, for example with json.loads(service_credentials) - A JSON object (dict) of the form: { "type": "streaming-analytics", "name": "service name", "credentials": ... } with the service credentials as the value of the credentials key.
-The value of the credentials key can be a JSON object (dict) or a str copied from the Service credentials page of the service console.
+They contain such as the API key and secret, as well as connection information for the service. - A JSON object (dict) of the form: { "type": "streaming-analytics", "name": "service name", "credentials": {...} } with the service credentials as the value of the credentials key.